robotframework/robotframework/doc/userguide/src/SupportingTools/Testdoc.rst

 directories.
 In all these cases, the last argument must be the file where to write the output.

-Testdoc works with all interpreters supported by Robot Framework (Python, Jython and IronPython).
-It can be executed as an installed module like `python -m robot.testdoc` or as a script like `python path/robot/testdoc.py`.
+Testdoc can be executed as an installed module like `python -m robot.testdoc` or as a script like `python path/robot/testdoc.py`.

 Examples::

   python -m robot.testdoc my_test.robot testdoc.html
-  jython -m robot.testdoc --name "Smoke tests" --include smoke path/to/tests smoke.html ipy path/to/robot/testdoc.py first.robot second.robot output.html
+  python path/to/robot/testdoc.py --name "Smoke tests" --include smoke path/to/tests smoke.html